 - Have resources which are required to perform its duties;

 - Have full and unrestricted access to any of the Company’s Staff and to any information pertaining to the Company which it requires in the course of performing its duties;

 - Have direct communication channels with the external auditors; and

-- Have direct authority over the risk management and internal audit function of which is independent from management and operations;
+- Have direct authority over the internal audit function of which is independent from management and operations;

 - Be able to obtain and seek outside legal or other independent professional advice and to secure the attendance of outsiders with relevant experience and expertise in its meeting if it considers necessary.

 - Be able to convene meetings with the external auditors, the internal auditors or both, excluding the attendance of other directors and employees of the Company; and

 - Be able to consider any risk related matters and make recommendations to the Board in an advisory capacity where necessary.